EnzioKam/julia-cs2030/immutability.md

 ### Enabling Safe Sharing of Objects?

 Unfortunately in Julia, there is not much equivalent to what Java has since there is no concept of a "static field" in Julia.
+Furthermore, Julia does not have the concept of access modifiers like the ones available in languages like Java.
 One possibility to get closer would be to use a global variable that is constant.

 ```julia
 struct Point